2022 European Rally Championship

-The 2022 European Rally Championship is the 70th season of the FIA European Rally Championship, the European continental championship series in rallying.
-The season is also the ninth following the merge between the European Rally Championship and the Intercontinental Rally Challenge.
+The 2022 European Rally Championship was the 70th season of the FIA European Rally Championship, the European continental championship series in rallying.
+The season was also the ninth following the merge between the European Rally Championship and the Intercontinental Rally Challenge.

 Andreas Mikkelsen was the reigning champion.
-Javier Pardo Siota is the reigning champion of ERC 2, now renamed as ERC Open, while Jean-Baptiste Franceschi is the reigning champion of ERC 3 - now renamed as ERC 4.
+Javier Pardo Siota was the reigning champion of ERC 2, now renamed as ERC Open, while Jean-Baptiste Franceschi was the reigning champion of ERC 3 - now renamed as ERC 4.

 Efrén Llarena won the championship before 2022 Barum Czech Rally Zlín, using a Ŝkoda Fabia Rally2 evo prepared by Team MRF Tyres.